 Coupon books.
 If you’re tight on cash (or like to keep “stuff” to a minimum) consider using your printer to create your own coupon books as gifts.
 Find a printable coupon book or create your own little printable gift certificates.
 The coupons could be for things like free babysitting/pet sitting, car washes, help with a household project, dessert of the month, or whatever your imagination comes up with.

 Mailing labels and stationery.
 Restore the lost art of letter writing and create personalized mailing labels and stationery.
 Whether you use Microsoft Office or Pages (for Mac), there are templates to help you create mailing labels and stationery.
-Look for Avery labels or 3M labels (I prefer Avery because they support Box Tops for Education), as they are high quality.
+Look for Avery labels (I prefer Avery because they support Box Tops for Education), as they are high quality.
 I tried to do this project with labels from the Dollar Store and it was printer hell!
 BIG mistake!
 Stick with the folks who know how to make good labels.

 Personalized labels or book plates.
 If letter-writing isn’t your recipient’s thing, consider making some personalized labels.
 These are very useful in houses where there is a tad bit of sibling rivalry (“It’s mine!”) and would also be appreciated by teachers.
 If you know someone that cans a lot of items, you can make personalized canning labels.